Perfect $1$-factorisations of $K_{11,11}$: Introduction

 A \emph{$1$-factor}, or \emph{perfect matching}, of a graph $G$ is a set of edges of $G$ with the property that every vertex of $G$ is in exactly one of the edges.
 A \emph{$1$-factorisation} of $G$ is a partition of its edge set into $1$-factors.
 Let $\F$ be a $1$-factorisation of $G$ and let $f$ and $f'$ be distinct $1$-factors in $\F$.
 The edges in $f$ and $f'$ together form a subgraph of $G$ which is a union of cycles of even length.
 If $f \cup f'$ induces a Hamiltonian cycle in $G$, regardless of the choice of $f$ and $f'$, then $\F$ is a \emph{perfect $1$-factorisation}.
 Two $1$-factorisations $\F$ and $\E$ of $G$ are \emph{isomorphic} if there exists a permutation $\phi$ of the vertices of $G$ which maps the set of $1$-factors in $\F$ onto the set of $1$-factors in $\E$.
 In this case, $\phi$ is an \emph{isomorphism} from $\F$ to $\E$.
 An \emph{automorphism} of $\F$ is an isomorphism from $\F$ to itself.
 The \emph{automorphism group} of $\F$ is the set of all automorphisms of $\F$ under composition.

-The main purpose of this paper is to report the results of a computer enumeration of the perfect $1$-factorisations of the complete bipartite graph $K_{11, 11}$.
+The main purpose of this paper is to report the results of a computer enumeration of the perfect $1$-factorisations of the complete bipartite graph $K_{11,11}$.
 It is known that a perfect $1$-factorisation of $K_{n,n}$ can only exist if $n=2$ or $n$ is odd (see, e.g.,~\cite{rowhamcount}).
 It is conjectured that a perfect $1$-factorisation of $K_{n,n}$ does exist in these cases.
 However, this conjecture is a long way from being resolved.
 There are few known infinite families of perfect $1$-factorisations of complete bipartite graphs~\cite{nu4,newatom,p1fbip}, and these only cover graphs $K_{n,n}$ where $n\in\{p,2p-1,p^2\}$ for some odd prime $p$.
 Up to isomorphism there are $1$, $1$, $1$, $2$ and $37$ perfect $1$-factorisations of $K_{2,2}$, $K_{3,3}$, $K_{5,5}$, $K_{7,7}$ and $K_{9,9}$, respectively~\cite{rowhamcount}.

-Perfect $1$-factorisations of complete bipartite graphs are related to perfect $1$-factorisations of complete graphs (see~\cite{symm1facs} for details of this relationship).
-In particular, the existence of a perfect $1$-factorisation of $K_{2n}$ implies the existence of a perfect $1$-factorisation of $K_{2n-1, 2n-1}$, but not necessarily vice versa.
+Perfect $1$-factorisations of complete bipartite graphs are related to perfect $1$-factorisations of complete graphs (see~\cite{symm1facs} for full details of this relationship).
+In particular, a perfect $1$-factorisation of $K_{2n}$ can be used to build a perfect $1$-factorisation of $K_{2n-1,2n-1}$ using a construction that we call Kotzig's construction, which is given explicitly in \sref{s:GA}.
+So the existence of a perfect $1$-factorisation of $K_{2n}$ implies the existence of a perfect $1$-factorisation of $K_{2n-1, 2n-1}$, but it is not known whether the converse holds.
 In 1964, Kotzig~\cite{Kotzconj} famously conjectured that a perfect $1$-factorisation of $K_{2n}$ exists for all positive integers $n$.
 This conjecture remains even further from resolution than the conjecture on the existence of perfect $1$-factorisations of complete bipartite graphs.
 There are only three known infinite families of perfect $1$-factorisations of complete graphs~\cite{newatom}, and these only cover graphs $K_{2n}$ where $2n\in \{p+1, 2p\}$ for an odd prime $p$.
 Up to isomorphism there are $1$, $1$, $1$, $1$, $1$, $5$, $23$ and $3155$ perfect $1$-factorisations of $K_2$, $K_4$, $K_6$, $K_8$, $K_{10}$, $K_{12}$, $K_{14}$ and $K_{16}$, respectively~\cite{P1F14,P1F10,P1F16,P1F162,P1F12}.

 The main result of this paper is the following theorem.

 \begin{thm} There are $687\,121$ perfect $1$-factorisations of $K_{11,11}$ up to isomorphism.
 Of these, $2657$ have a non-trivial automorphism group. \end{thm}